lallaw8809/C-/OOPs/README.md

 ```
 `properties.cs` Sample code of property.

-# Interface
+# Interfaces
 - Another way to acheive the abstarction is interfaces in c#
 - Members of interface are abstarct and public by default.
 - Interfaces can contains properties, methods and events, NOT fields
 - Interface can not have a constructor
-- Interface can aontains only the member declarion and the derived class responsiblity to have the member definition.
+- Interface can contains only the member declarion and the derived class responsiblity to have the member definition.
+- These access modifier (public/private/protected) is not valid in interceface members.
+`interface.cs` Sample code of how to use interface

+#